nats-io/nats-architecture-and-design/adr/ADR-47.md

 * The various configuration options are there to manage and short circuit the length of the wait, and provide the user the ability to directly stop the processing.
 * Request Many is not a recoverable operation, but it could be wrapped in a retry pattern.
+* The client should communicate status whenever possible, for instance if it gets a 503 No Responders

 ## Config